vietstone-ng/ai-prompts/coding/continuation.md

+My working prompt:
+- It's ok to start now, but the context is already quite long.
+Let's continue in a new chat.
+Give me the continuation prompt, the I will give you to continue the work in the new chat.

 Simple:
 - We need a continuation prompt.
 Very briefly summarize the next steps so that they can be used as a starting point for a new thread.